 6. SEO and Backlink Building

 If your team does inbound marketing or you rely on organic growth then you know how hard it can be to track SEO and link-building campaigns.
-One great solution is to use your existing content calendar in your marketing project management software and add a tracker especially for ‘backlinks’.
+One great solution is to use your SEO tools and add new links in your marketing project management software with a tracker especially for ‘backlinks’.
 Then save your favourite overview so you always have all the information you need one click away.

 However, if you’re running a more systematic campaign or trying to build links to a few specific pages, you could create a separate project.